AlexaCRM/integration-dynamics/readme.txt

 * Design forms in the CRM and insert them on your site with a form shortcode.
 * Write data from the forms directly to Dynamics CRM.
 * Collect leads, contact requests, support queries and much more without any coding.
 * Display records using Dynamics CRM views with a shortcode.
-GIve your customers direct access to product catalogs, event lists, knowledge base articles.
+Give your customers direct access to product catalogs, event lists, knowledge base articles.
 * Bind WordPress posts and pages to Dynamics CRM records.
 Build a customized record view in WordPress like product information sheets
 * Support for entity images and attached images with dynamic resizing and caching.
 * Extensible through WordPress [actions and filters](https://codex.wordpress.org/Plugin_API).

+= Minimum PHP version =

+This plugin requires at least PHP 5.4.
+Versions 5.6 or 7.x are expected to have full compatibility.

+= WARNING =

+For this plugin to work, access to a working instance of Dynamics CRM Online or Dynamics CRM On-Premises with IFD (Internet Facing Deployment) is required.
+Without an instance of Dynamics CRM the plugin is absolutely useless.
+Please, do not raise issues related to that fact.
+If you are curious to try, you can always sign up for a [free trial of Dynamics CRM](https://www.microsoft.com/en-us/dynamics/crm-free-trial-overview.aspx).

+= Reporting issues =

+Development of this plugin takes place at the [GitHub repository](https://github.com/AlexaCRM/integration-dynamics).
+Please address all questions and issues there.

 == Installation ==